Nudged Elastic Band in Topological Data Analysis: Method

 \subsection{1-cells}

-To find 1-cells we use NEB, which we now describe in our data analysis setting.
-Our formulation is similar to \citet{ClassicalQuantum} and \citet{ImprovedTangent}.
+To find the 1-cells of our model we use NEB, which we now describe in our data analysis setting.
+Our formulation is similar to \cite{JonssonMillsJacobsen, HenkelmanJonsson, HenkelmanUberuagaJonsson, SheppardTerrellHenkelman}.
 A piecewise linear band is given by a list of nodes $v_1, v_2, \dots, v_N$, with endpoints $v_1$ and $v_N$ in our set of 0-cells.
 Forces act on the intermediate nodes $v_i$ with $1 < i < N$ while the endpoints remain fixed.
 The first task is to approximate a unit tangent vector $\tau_i$ at each intermediate node.
 Define $u_i^+ = v_{i+1} - v_i$ and $u_i^- = v_i - v_{i-1}$.
-We use a na\"ive tangent estimate $\tau_i = (u_i^+ + u_i^-) / \|u_i^+ + u_i^-\|$ given by averaging. \citet{ImprovedTangent} use a more elaborate tangent.
+We use a na\"ive tangent estimate $\tau_i = (u_i^+ + u_i^-) / \|u_i^+ + u_i^-\|$ given by averaging, though more elaborate tangent estimators may be used \cite{HenkelmanJonsson}.

 At each intermediate node $v_i$ we define a total force

 The expression $\nabla f(v_i)|_\perp$ is the component of $\nabla f(v_i)$ perpendicular to the tangent $\tau_i$, and is called the gradient force.
 The gradient constant $c$ adjusts the strength of the gradient force.
 To normalize with respect to the maximum gradient of the normal distribution, we set